Accelerating convolutional neural network by exploiting sparsity on GPUs

-On the other hand, the pooling operation starts after the convolution results are transferred from GPU to CPU in traditional CNN implementations.
-This will increase the traffic between CPU and GPU.
-To address this problem, some works \cite{b36,b37} integrate convolution and pooling into one GPU kernel to decrease communication overhead.
-However, the sparsity of convolution operation is not considered in these works when fusing the two operations.
-In this paper, we propose two novel methods to accelerate CNN on GPUs.
-Our contributions can be summarized as follows. \begin{itemize} \item We propose a novel storage format (ECR) for sparse feature maps.
-We design a convolution algorithm based on ECR format, which calculates the convolution by skipping zero values and reduces the amount of computation.
-Furthermore, the ECR method can complete extension, compression and sparse matrix computation by only accessing global memory once. \item We propose a new storage format (PECR, Pooling-pack Extended and Compressed Row).
-Besides exploiting sparsity, convolution layer and pooling layer are computed together, which effectively reduces not only the traffic between CPU and GPU but also the traffic from off-chip memory to on-chip memory of GPU. \item The code for the proposed algorithms is open source.
-A data set of feature maps is provided, which can be used for convolution optimization research. \item We evaluate the proposed algorithms on GPU platform.
-The result shows that our methods can achieve state-of-the-art speedup over cuDNN.
+\begin{itemize} \item We propose a novel storage format (ECR, Extended and Compressed Row) for sparse feature maps.
+We design a convolution algorithm based on ECR, which calculates convolution by skipping zero values and reduces the amount of computation.
+Furthermore, the ECR method can complete extension, compression and sparse matrix computation by only accessing global memory once. \item We also propose another storage format (PECR, Pooling-pack Extended and Compressed Row).
+Besides exploiting sparsity, convolution layer and pooling layer are computed together, which effectively reduces not only the traffic between CPU and GPU but also the traffic from off-chip memory to on-chip memory of GPU. \item We evaluate the proposed algorithms on the GPU platform.
+The result shows that our methods can achieve the state-of-the-art speedup over cuDNN.
 For VGG-19, ResNet-50, DenseNet-121 and RegNetX-16GF, $1.97\times$, $2.23\times$, $2.74\times$ and $1.58\times$ speedups are obtained respectively over cuDNN.
 The speedups over cuSPARSE are $2.10\times$, $1.83\times$, $2.35\times$ and $1.35\times$ respectively when only using ECR. \end{itemize}

 The rest of this paper is organized as follows.
-Section \RNum{2} presents the background.
+Section \ref{background} presents the background.
 Section \ref{Related work} discusses the related work.
 Section \ref{motivation} introduces the motivation.
-Section \RNum{4} describes the proposed ECR format and convolution method.
-Section \RNum{5} describes the PECR format and the corresponding convolution and pooling method.
+Section \ref{ecr} describes the proposed ECR format and its convolution method.
+Section \ref{pecr} describes the PECR format and the corresponding convolution and pooling method.
 Section \ref{discussion} introduces Optional Convolution and Pooling Algorithm (OCPA) which can use both ECR and PECR for an entire network.
 Section \ref{experiments} evaluates the proposed methods on several CNN models.
 Section \ref{conclusion} concludes this paper.